mettamatt/gws-yt-access-control/README.md

 And there are a myriad of gcloud commands for monitoring.
 Here's a few.

-Of course!
-Let's integrate your feedback and use the environment variables you provided earlier.

 ### Monitoring, Analyzing, and Debugging using `gcloud`:

 #### 1. **Google Cloud Functions Logs**: